Inflectra/rapise-documentation/docs/New/Roadmap.md

 - Generate 20 test case templates for a Library Information System website that manages a list of books and authors.
 - Organize the generated test case names into logical groups based on the functional areas of the application.
 - Create test case folders and templates for each group.

-#### Computer Vision-Based Element Locator

-This locator should be capable of identifying an element's bounding rectangle using a page screenshot and a text prompt.
-It can be used during test step generation and for automatic locator self-healing.

-**Examples:**

-- Locate the "Username" text field.
-- Locate the "Edit" button for the book *The Adventures of Tom Sawyer*.

-#### Visual Checkpoints

-Implement functionality to capture screenshots of the UI at predefined points in the test flow and compare them to baseline images.
-Any visual differences beyond a configurable threshold (e.g., pixel-level or layout variations) will be automatically flagged as failures for review.

-#### Add OCR Capabilities

-Leverage AI to extract text from UI elements when accessing it through the DOM is not possible.

-#### AI Technology

-- Improve token spending by leveraging more optimal RAG and prompt tuning methods.
-- Improve automatic error correction efficiency by automatic try & fix loops.
-- Add support for Google and Amazon models.

 ### Technologies